bmx22c/SkinMaker/README.md

 https://github.com/bmx22c/SkinMaker/assets/6803869/60729405-bda0-4f37-be0d-7dcaff1c5e6f

+## Options
+- `TM_Install_Path`: Set to nothing to force the Trackmania installation path prompt,
+- `LastExeModifiedDate`: Set to nothing to force download the `skinfix.exe`,
+- `AutoCloseOnFinish`: Set to `true` to auto close the program on successful completion,
+- `AddTimestampToZip`: Set to true to add a timetamp suffix on the ZIP file name,
+- `AskOpenFileLocation`: Set to false to disable the prompt to open the path to the ZIP on successful completion.

 ## What it does
 In order:
+- Check if `TM_Install_Path` is set, otherwise it'll try to guess where it's installed,
+- Check if Nadeo Importer is installed, otherwise it'll prompt to try and download it
 - Checks if `skinfix.exe` is downloaded
     - If yes, check if it's up to date.
 If it's not, it'll download the latest version
     - If no, it'll download the latest version